xlwings/xlwings-server-auth-google/README.md

    [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)

-2. You will be asked to provide two environment variables:
+2. Render will ask you to provide two environment variables (make sure to set them up manually for Google Cloud Run):
    * `XLWINGS_LICENSE_KEY`: visit https://www.xlwings.org/trial to get a free trial license for xlwings PRO.
 Note that xlwings PRO is free for non-commercial use, see: https://docs.xlwings.org/en/stable/pro.html
    * `GOOGLE_ALLOWED_DOMAINS`: type in your domain(s) that you use on Google Workspace in the form of a list, i.e., `["yourdomain.com"]`.
 3. Once the server is up and running, open a new Google Sheet, go to `Extensions` > `Apps Script` and paste the content of `xlwings.js` into an Apps Script module.
 At the top, replace `URL` with the actual url of your backend.
 Now you can run the three functions: `hello1`, `hello2` and `hello3` that demonstrate the use of authentication and authorization.